alfiesiddo/ApplicationTrackerOnline/README.md

 - Remove applications
 - Edit the status of applications
 - Filter results for specific requirements
-- Ability to add assessment/interview dates when the user changes the status to Assessment or Interview
+- Ability to add assessment/interview dates when the user changes aspplication status to "Assessment" or "Interview"
 - Download applications as a preformatted spreadsheet.

 ## Features To Implement